Carol Vorderman becomes emotional during Princess of wales cancer phone-in

-Carol Vorderman: LBC host wipes away tears during heartbreaking Princess of Wales cancer phone-in
+Carol Vorderman: LBC host wipes away tears during heartbreaking Princess of Wales cancer diagnosis phone-in

 and live on Freeview channel 276